Exhibition

 Focus shows

 Over the course of the exhibition, the participating artists will be featured in focus shows, with additional works and work cycles being presented on the lower level of the exhibition space.
 The focus shows will change every two months.
-From 21 May to 20 July, the focus will be on Kubra Khademi, Boris Mikhailov and Marc Jung.
-Next door, in the German Bundestag’s Berlin Wall Memorial, we are displaying Harald Hauswald’s “Texas Box” until 5 October 2025.
+From 3 October to 30 November, the focus will be on Guillaume Bruère, Annette Kelm and Via Lewandowsky.
+Next door, in the German Bundestag’s Berlin Wall Memorial, we are displaying Harald Hauswald’s “Texas Box” until 31 January 2026.

 Workshop programme